AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_01_RBAC.md

 #### Task2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price XX to the group.

-In this task, you will create the *Senior Admins* group, add the user account of Joseph Price to the group, and configure it as the group owner.
+In this task, you will create the *Senior Admins* group, add the user account of Joseph Price XX to the group, and configure it as the group owner.

 1. In the Azure portal, navigate back to the blade displaying your Microsoft Entra ID tenant.